roderickwoodman/comparingstocks/README.md

 This is why this app intentionally hides many of the common investment numbers like shares, daily prices, and total dollars.
 Instead, it favors numbers like market caps, index-relative long-term performance, and percent portfolio values.
 It is these metrics which are the highest-level of bearings that every individual investor should have in mind when taking portfolio actions.

+This app also has controls and output for "what-if" rebalancing scenarios, so that the user has an actionable snapshot of the delta needed to get a set of positions into balance.

 In all, **ComparingStocks** attempts to be a long-term portfolio monitoring and rebalancing tool.

 ### Development